nthung2411/text-size-sample/README.md

-Ionic 5 Sample with Capacitor
+# Ionic 5 Sample with Capacitor
+This is a playground using
+- ionic
+- capacitor
 # Setup
 - `ionic start ionic-sample blank --capacitor`
 - `cd ionic-sample`